 Choose healthy foods every day

-The Mediterranean diet has been linked to lower rates of heart disease.
+A plant-based or Mediterranean diet has been linked to lower rates of heart disease.
 Following these tips may help keep your heart and blood vessels in good shape and benefit your health overall.

 - Eat a variety of unprocessed, home-cooked foods.